 We do not publish a tab for regional rounds.
 The tab for Finals Day will be made available to all competing schools.

 We've never done debating at our school?
 Should we get involved?

 Absolutely!
 We're really keen for young people to enter the competition, irrespective of past experience.
-We will be running a series of workshops in the UK and Ireland, which we strongly recommend any schools who haven't entered before attend.
-Register your interest now.
+We will be running a series of online workshops, which we strongly recommend any schools who haven't entered before attend.
+Registration will open in October.

 We also offer resources for schools new to debating, which can be found here.